XVI European Rural Development Network Conference

 Abstracts should be at least 200 words in length and should be sent to: email@example.com.
 Each abstract will be double-blind peer reviewed for inclusion in the conference programme by members of the conference Scientific Board.

 All speakers will have an oral presentation of up to 15 minutes which can be accompanied by slides in PowerPoint® format.
-The conference will be held in English without translation facilities, also a special French-language session as well as poster session will be organised.
+The conference will be held in English without translation facilities, also a special French-language as well as poster sessions will be organised.